MIT-Emerging-Talent/ET6-CDSP-group-08-repo/5_communication_strategy/README.md

 ---
 ## **Audience**

-In this strategy , we combined two audiences to deliver an impactful result:
+In this strategy, we combined two audiences to deliver an impactful result:

 <details>
 <summary><b>